Quillen (co)homology of divided power algebras over an operad: Example: The operad Lie

-Following \Cref{def:Amodule}, an $L$-module $M$ becomes a vector space $M$ equipped with a semilinear map $f \colon M \to M$ and an action of $L$ that we denote $[l,m]$ for $l\in L$, $m\in M$ such that $[l,f(m)]=0$.
+By Definition~\ref{def:Amodule}, an $L$-module $M$ becomes a vector space $M$ equipped with a semilinear map $f \colon M \to M$ and an action of $L$ that we denote $[l,m]$ for $l\in L$, $m\in M$ such that $[l,f(m)]=0$.
 This last relation comes from the following computation: